playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/light-estimation.md

 As the environment is usually much more complex than a single directional light, light estimation provides ambient light information in the form of L3 SH (spherical harmonics).

-To use SH, the material either has a prefiltered cube map applied on (scene skybox works also), or a shader chunk of constant ambient (`ambientConstantPS`) should be updated.
+To use SH, the material either has a prefiltered cube map applied (scene skybox works also), or the constant ambient shader chunk (`ambientConstantPS`) should be updated.

 You can set SH data per material: